 Q. Where are Jackson welding helmets made?

-A. One of the handiest motives to choose a Jackson welding helmet is because of its inclusion of Balder technology.
+A. One of the handiest motives to choose a Jackson welding helmet is its inclusion of Balder technology.

 Balder, which produces opto-electronic factors from its headquarters in Slovenia, is implementing a clear-out for auto-darkening welding.
 It is speedy and effective.